Do you have days where you hit the dreaded writer’s block?

 To make sure you get all the important things done is to use “time blocking”.
 This is where you set a specific time on when to complete a task, it could be 10 minutes, 10 days or 10 months.

-Inside The Busy Blogger’s Content Toolkit we show you a better, smarter and non-exhaustive process to create a content strategy and get your blog to see real results in 30 days.
+Inside the Blog To Business Blueprint we show you a better, smarter and non-exhaustive process to create a simple content strategy that works.

 Writer’s Block #5: “Everything I write is shit.
 I should just give up.”